Fourth Amendment to the United States Constitution: Plain view and open fields

 According to the plain view doctrine as defined in Coolidge v.
-New Hampshire (1971), if an officer is lawfully present, he may seize objects that are in "plain view."
-However, the officer must have had probable cause to believe the objects are contraband.
-What's more, the criminality of the object in plain view must be obvious by its very nature.
+New Hampshire (1971), if an officer is lawfully present, he may seize objects that are in "plain view".
+However, the officer must have had probable cause to believe the objects are contraband, and the criminality of the object in plain view must be obvious by its very nature.
 In Arizona v.
 Hicks, the Supreme Court held that an officer stepped beyond the plain view doctrine when he moved a turntable in order to view its serial number to confirm that the turntable was stolen.
 "A search is a search," proclaimed the Court, "even if it happens to disclose nothing but the bottom of a turntable."

 Similarly, "open fields" such as pastures, open water, and woods may be searched without a warrant, on the ground that conduct occurring therein would have no reasonable expectation of privacy.
 The doctrine was first articulated by the Court in Hester v.
-United States (1924), which stated that "the special protection accorded by the Fourth Amendment to the people in their 'persons, houses, papers, and effects' is not extended to the open fields."
+United States (1924), which stated that "the special protection accorded by the Fourth Amendment to the people in their 'persons, houses, papers, and effects' is not extended to the open fields".

 In Oliver v.
 United States (1984), the police ignored a "no trespassing" sign and a fence, trespassed onto the suspect's land without a warrant, followed a path for hundreds of feet, and discovered a field of marijuana.
 The Supreme Court ruled that no search had taken place, because there was no privacy expectation regarding an open field:

+According to a 2024 study, at least 96% of all private land in the country, about 1.2 billion acres, qualify as unprotected open fields under current Fourth Amendment law.